Pradnya2003/Object_Detection/README.md

-# YOLO Object Detection with OpenCV
+# YOLO Object Detection with OpenCV✨

 This repository contains a Python program for object detection using the YOLO (You Only Look Once) model with OpenCV.